PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Approach

 \subsection{Efficient implementation of PACE}

 Providing different weight perturbations for each input in a mini-batch increases memory and computational demands.
-To avoid this inefficiency, we perturb feature outputs from the adapter $\Delta h$, effectively simulating perturbation that shares noise across each row in the weight $\Delta\mW$.
-Our simple pipeline is illustrated in Figure \ref{fig:pipeline}.
-Consider $\mX\in\bbR^{B\times T\times \din}$ as a batch of data where $B, T$ be the batch and token sizes.
+To avoid this, we perturb feature outputs from the adapter $\Delta h(\cdot)$, effectively simulating perturbation that shares noise across each row in the weight matrix $\Delta\mW$.
+Our simple pipeline is shown in Figure \ref{fig:pipeline}.
+Consider $\mX\in\bbR^{B\times T\times \din}$ as a batch of data where $B$ and $T$ are the batch and token sizes.
 The calculation for the linear layer of the fine-tuned model, which utilizes pre-trained weights $\mW_0,\vb_0$ and adapter weights $\Delta\mW, \Delta\vb$, processes an output size of $\dout$ as:

-Here $\odot$ is the element-wise multiplication after expanding the left matrix $\mZ\in\bbR^{B\times\dout}\sim\calN(\vone, \sigma^2\mI)$ into $B\times T\times \dout$ where tokens within the same example share same noise.
+Operator $\odot$ is the element-wise multiplication after expanding the left matrix $\mZ\in\bbR^{B\times\dout}\sim\calN(\vone, \sigma^2\mI)$ into $B\times T\times \dout$ where tokens within the same example share the same noise.
 Motivated by \cite{li2023dropkey}, the $\sigma$ decreases linearly as block depth increases.
-Let $f_1$ and $f_2$ be two networks share same weights but non-share noises.
-The loss function for \our is:

-where $\ell$ is the classification loss and $\lambda$ is a hyperparameter controlling regularization strength.
-During inference, noise and regularization are ommitted, $\Delta\mW, \Delta\vb$ are integrated with $\mW_0, \vb_0$ for efficiency:
+Let $f_1(\cdot)$ and $f_2(\cdot)$ be two networks share same weights but do not share the noise patterns.
+The loss function for \our is: { } where $\ell$ is the classification loss and $\lambda$ is a hyperparameter controlling regularization strength.
+During inference, noise and regularization are ommitted, $\Delta\mW, \Delta\vb$ are integrated with $\mW_0, \vb_0$ for efficiency: { }